fan-fei/dubbo/README.md

 # dubbo
-a simple example about a dobbo service consumer sonsuming a service from a dobbo service provider.
+a simple example about a dobbo service consumer consuming a service from a dobbo service provider.